Equilevel algebras: Cohomology ring of the complex . Stiefel--Whitney classes of the bundle

 \begin{proposition} The cycle $\bar h^+ + \bar h^-$ is homologous to the cycle $\aleph_3$, see \S~\ref{gener}. \end{proposition}

-{\it Proof.} The closure of the set of all algebras $h(\alpha, \beta; A, B)$ is fibered over the space $\overline{B(S^1,2)}$ of pairs of (possibly coinciding) points $A, B \in S^1$ (with exceptional fibers over the boundary points $(A, A)).$ The closures of its subvarieties $\aleph_3$ and $\bar h^+ + \bar h^-$ of codimension 1 are the preimages of some two loops in $\overline{B(S^1,2)}$: one of them consists of pairs of opposite points, and the other consists of pairs containing the point $\bullet$.
+{\it Proof.} The closure of the set of all algebras $h(\alpha, \beta; A, B)$ is fibered over the space $\overline{B(S^1,2)}$ of pairs of (possibly coinciding) points $A, B \in S^1$ (with exceptional fibers over boundary points of the form $(A, A)).$ The closures of the subvarieties $\aleph_3$ and $\bar h^+ + \bar h^-$ of codimension 1 in this closure are the preimages of two loops in $\overline{B(S^1,2)}$: one consisting of pairs of opposite points and the other consisting of pairs containing the point $\bullet$.
 These loops are homologous to each other, so the homology between their preimages is defined by the preimage of the area in $\overline{B(S^1,2)}$ realizing the homology between these loops. $\Box_{\ref{pro18}}$

 \begin{proposition} The cosets of functions